vepadulano/analysis-grand-challenge/README.md

-# Benchmarks using the Analysis Grand Challenge to test performance of reading data from EOS
+# Benchmarks of the Analysis Grand Challenge implemented with RDataFrame

-## Hardware setup

-* AMD EPYC 7702P 64-Core Processor (1 socket, 2 threads per core)
-* 100 Gbit/s connection
-* 130 GB RAM

 ## Software setup